LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_asvs_readmapping/mapping_reads/mapping_reads_asvs.rst

 Next Steps
 ==========

-For working at the ASV level, the ``.tsv`` table you have produced is ready to be used in downstream analyses, although we would recommend some further filtering which we discuss in the :ref:`Analysing Read Maps <analysing_maps>` subsection.
+For working at the ASV level, the ``.tsv`` table you have produced is ready to be used in downstream analyses, although we would recommend some further filtering which we discuss in the :ref:`Analysing Read Tables <analysis>` subsection.
 You may want to learn about building a phylogeny of your ASVs in the :ref:`Building OTU Phylogeny <phylogeny>` section, or taxonomically identifying and/or classifying your ASVs in the :ref:`Identifying OTU Sequences <otuid> section.

 For working at the OTU level, we cover how to reduce this ASV-level table you've produce to OTU level in the next subsection: :ref:`Mapping Reads to OTUs <mapping_reads_otus>`.